 Our three information centres at Keswick, Bowness on Windermere and Ullswater will be closed to visitors from 18 March.
 You can contact our TIC staff for information about those areas of the National Park by email:

 Or call our contact centre 01539 724555

-We have 2 posters available, both in a variety of sizes, to download and display on any rights of way.
+We have 2 posters available to download and display on any rights of way.
 These are to help communicate the message of social distancing across the Lake District National Park.

 Our committees are no longer meeting in person.
 Some meetings will be cancelled and this will be shown on that meetings page on our website.
 We are working on new ways to hold committee meetings and conduct Authority business using different forms of communication, like phone and web meetings.
 Some committee meetings will be going ahead in these new ways.

 If you telephone or email us you will receive an automated message.
 We will review all messages, you may not receive a further reply.